 Obtain complete blood counts (CBCs) with differential prior to initiation of treatment and at monthly intervals thereafter until 48 months after the last infusion [see Dosage and Administration (2.6)].
 After this period of time, testing should be performed based on clinical findings suggestive of ITP.
 If ITP is suspected, a complete blood count should be obtained immediately.
 If ITP onset is confirmed, promptly initiate appropriate medical intervention.

-Obtain serum creatinine levels and urinalysis with cell counts prior to initiation of treatment and at monthly intervals thereafter until 48 months after the last infusion.
+Obtain serum creatinine levels, urinalysis with cell counts, and urine protein to creatinine ratio prior to initiation of treatment.
+Obtain serum creatinine levels and urinalysis with cell counts at monthly intervals thereafter until 48 months after the last infusion.
 After this period of time, testing should be performed based on clinical findings suggestive of nephropathies.

-Autoimmune thyroid disorders occurred in 34% of LEMTRADA-treated patients in clinical studies.
+Thyroid endocrine disorders, including autoimmune thyroid disorders, occurred in 36.8% of LEMTRADA-treated patients in MS clinical studies (controlled and open-label extension).
 Newly diagnosed thyroid disorders occurred throughout the uncontrolled clinical study follow-up period, more than 7 years after the first LEMTRADA dose.
-Autoimmune thyroid disorders included Graves' disease, hyperthyroidism and hypothyroidism.
-Graves' ophthalmopathy with decreased vision, eye pain, and exophthalmos occurred in 1% of LEMTRADA-treated patients.
-Two patients required surgical orbital decompression.
-Serious thyroid events occurred in about 2% of LEMTRADA-treated patients in clinical studies and included cardiac and psychiatric events associated with thyroid disease.
-Of all LEMTRADA-treated patients, 3% underwent thyroidectomy.
+Autoimmune thyroid disorders included Graves' disease, hyperthyroidism, hypothyroidism, autoimmune thyroiditis, and goiter.
+Graves' ophthalmopathy with decreased vision, eye pain, and exophthalmos occurred in 2% of LEMTRADA-treated patients.
+Seven patients required surgical orbital decompression.
+Serious thyroid events occurred in about 5.2% of LEMTRADA-treated patients in clinical studies and included cardiac and psychiatric events associated with thyroid disease.
+Of all LEMTRADA-treated patients, 3.8% underwent thyroidectomy.

 Thyroid disease poses special risks in women who are pregnant [see Use in Specific Populations (8.1)].